-Entity Data Element Definition Format Valid Values Purpose and Use Completion Requirement Changes Disease Date of Referral to Occupational Therapy The date on which a request for consultation to an Occupational Therapist is received at the Regional Cancer Centre/hospital.
-Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used).
-YYYYMMDD Valid dates only.
+Entity Data Element Definition Format Valid Values Purpose and Use Completion Requirement Changes Disease Date of Referral to Psychology The date on which a request for consultation to a Psychologist is received at the Regional Cancer Centre/hospital.
+Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used) YYYYMMDD Valid dates only.
 Calculation of wait times by program Applies to RCC only.
+Definition updated in February 2016 for FY 2016-17.3.
+Disease Date of Referral to Occupational Therapy The date on which a request for consultation to an Occupational Therapist is received at the Regional Cancer Centre/hospital.
+Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used). , Calculation of wait times by program Applies to RCC only.
+Definition updated in February 2016 for FY 2016-17.3.
 Disease Date of Referral to Speech Language Pathology The date on which a request for consultation to a Speech Language Therapist is received at the Regional Cancer Centre/hospital.
-Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used).
-YYYYMMDD Valid dates only.
-Calculation of wait times by program Applies to RCC only.
+Note: Date of referral received over the weekend to be used (i.e. date of following business day not to be used). ······································ Calculation of wait times by program Applies to RCC only.
+Definition updated in February 2016 for FY 2016-17.3.
 Healthcare Professional HCP Specialty Code Credentialed specialty of the healthcare professional according to CIHI service provider code.
-CHAR 5 For healthcare professionals who have multiple specialties, use their primary specialty.
-Used to identify the type of healthcare professional for planning purposes.
+CHAR 5 Used to identify the type of healthcare professional for planning purposes.
+Updated in February 2016 for FY 2016-17